tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfmeshrp-api-application_listbysubscription.md

 ---
-title: "List By Resource Subscription"
+title: "List By Application Resource Subscription"
 description: Provides information on how to get application resources in a given subscription, including the application's services and runtime properties.
 services: service-fabric-mesh
 author: vipul-modi